 While there, we took a photo with the monument and visited the museum.
 It was quite fascinating.
 I wish there was more than just a few information panels translated into English.

 Earlier, when we were waiting for everyone at the monument, we saw a collection of animals: chickens, swans, and turtles.
-Kids named each animal, how many there were, and their colors.
+Kids named each one, how many there were, and their colors.
 I was swimming in happiness.
 It also helped we were currently talking about animals in class.
 Now, if they can get the entire sentence structure down to describe the animals that would be amazing!

 While we were done for the day with Primary 1, the day was far from over.
 We still had to come back for Primary 6’s fire that night.

 It wasn’t until they started dancing that Teacher Rung said they represented the Zulu Tribe in Africa… We all laughed.
-Of course, Lloyd said they wanted accuracy, the women shouldn’t be wearing tops until they’re married haha.
+Of course, Lloyd said if they wanted accuracy, the women shouldn’t be wearing tops until they’re married haha.

 It’s funny to see how other cultures perceive our own cultures.